Edward Arthur Somerset

 Lieutenant-General Edward Arthur Somerset CB (2 February 1817 – 12 March 1886) was a British soldier and Conservative Party politician, the son of Lord Robert Somerset.

 Biography

 He joined the Rifle Brigade as a second lieutenant on 29 January 1836, becoming a lieutenant on 9 July 1840 and a captain on 31 January 1845.
-Somerset unsuccessfully contested Monmouthshire in 1847, but was returned at its Member of Parliament (MP) in 1848, and continued to represent it as a Conservative until accepting the Stewardship of the Manor of Hempholme on 23 June 1859.
+Somerset unsuccessfully contested Monmouthshire in 1847, but was returned as its Member of Parliament (MP) in 1848, and continued to represent it as a Conservative until accepting the Stewardship of the Manor of Hempholme on 23 June 1859.

 Somerset married Agatha Miles (1827–1912), daughter of Sir William Miles, on 13 September 1849.
 They had one son and eight daughters: